Asymptotic Capacity Bounds for Wireless Networks with Non-Uniform Traffic: Asymmetric Networks

-Next, let $F_{ij}(n)$ be the event that the source node $X_i$ can not find a source node in one of its neighboring cells $c_j$, such that their mutual fading coefficient is greater or equal to $f_m$.
-By the independence of the fading coefficients, and using (\ref{eq10}), it follows that $P[F_{ij}(n)] \leq (\frac{1}{2})^{\frac{9 \log n}{2}}$.
-By using the union bound, and noting that there are $n$ source nodes, each with at most $4$ neighboring cells, it follows that $P[\cup_{i,j} F_{ij}] \leq 4n(\frac{1}{2})^{\frac{9 \log n}{2}} \rightarrow 0$.
-Therefore, w. h. p. each source node will be able to find another source node in each of the neighboring cells, such that their mutual fading coefficient is equal to or greater than $f_m$.
+Note that we could have selected a different value for $\epsilon$ within $(0,1)$; the critical requirement is to show that w. h. p. $s_j$ equals $\log n$, up to at most a constant factor.
+Next, let $F_{ij}(n)$ be the event that the source node $X_i$ cannot find a source node in one of its neighboring cells $c_j$, such that their mutual fading coefficient is greater or equal to $f_M$.
+By the independence of the fading coefficients, and using (\ref{eq10}), it follows that $P[F_{ij}(n)] \leq (\frac{1}{2})^{9 \log n}$.
+By using the union bound, and noting that there are $n$ source nodes, each with at most $4$ neighboring cells, it follows that $P[\cup_{i,j} F_{ij}] \leq 4n(\frac{1}{2})^{9 \log n} \rightarrow 0$.
+Therefore, w. h. p. each source node will be able to find another source node in each of the neighboring cells, such that their mutual fading coefficient is equal to or greater than $f_M$.

-Finally, let $G_{ij}(n)$ be the event that a destination node $Y_i$ and a source node $X_j$ lying in the same cell will not be able to find a relaying source node $X_k$, also on that cell, such that the mutual fading coefficients $f_{Y_i X_k} \geq f_m$ and $f_{X_k X_j} \geq f_m$.
-By the independence of the fading coefficients, the probability that a particular source node cannot be used is at most $\frac{3}{4}$, and the probability that there is no source node that can be used is at most $(\frac{3}{4})^{\frac{9}{2}\log n}$.
-Applying the union bound, it follows that the probability $P[\cup_{i,j} G_{ij}(n)] \leq n^d (\frac{27}{2} \log n) (\frac{3}{4})^{\frac{9}{2}\log n} \rightarrow 0$.
-Therefore, w.h.p. any destination node will be able to communicate with any source node in its cell, by using another source node in that cell as a relay, and in both hops the fading coefficient will be greater or equal to the median $f_m$.
+Finally, let $G_{ij}(n)$ be the event that a destination node $Y_i$ and a source node $X_j$ lying in the same cell will not be able to find a relaying source node $X_k$, also on that cell, such that the mutual fading coefficients $f_{Y_i X_k} \geq f_M$ and $f_{X_k X_j} \geq f_M$.
+By the independence of the fading coefficients, the probability that a particular source node cannot be used is at most $\frac{3}{4}$, and the probability that there is no source node that can be used is at most $(\frac{3}{4})^{9\log n}$.
+Applying the union bound, it follows that the probability $P[\cup_{i,j} G_{ij}(n)] \leq n^d (27 \log n) (\frac{3}{4})^{9\log n} \rightarrow 0$.
+Therefore, w. h. p. any destination node will be able to communicate with any source node in its cell, by using another source node in that cell as a relay, and in both hops the fading coefficient will be greater or equal to the median $f_M$.